PsinaDev/FunctionHandler/README.md

 **English** | [Русский](README.ru.md)

 A serializable, data-driven function call system for Unreal Engine 5.
-Configure function calls in the editor with full parameter editing — execute them at runtime via `ProcessEvent`.
+Configure function calls in the editor with full parameter editing, execute them at runtime via `ProcessEvent`.

 ![Hero Banner](screenshots/hero_banner.png)

 ## Overview

 **FunctionHandler** wraps a `UFunction` reference with stored parameter values into a single, serializable struct (`FFunctionHandler`).
-Instead of hardcoding function calls or wiring dozens of Blueprint nodes, you define *what* to call and *with what parameters* as data — then execute it whenever and wherever you need.
+Instead of hardcoding function calls or wiring dozens of Blueprint nodes, you define *what* to call and *with what parameters* as data, then execute it whenever and wherever you need.

 **Key features:**
-- Serializable `FFunctionHandler` struct — works with SaveGame, replication, data assets
+- Serializable `FFunctionHandler` struct.
+Works with SaveGame, replication, data assets
 - Full property editors in Details panel (GameplayTag pickers, asset selectors, color pickers, etc.)
 - Custom K2 Nodes: **Execute Handler**, **Make Handler**, **Set/Get Handler Parameters**
 - Typed return value / out parameter support via custom Blueprint VM thunks